panyuenlau/Sorting-Visualization-Project/README.md

 To see the application in action: https://panyuenlau.github.io/Sorting-Visualization-Project/

-It would be greatly appreciated if you give give a star to my project or let me know what can be improved.
+It would be greatly appreciated if you can give a star to my project or let me know what can be improved.

 ## Available Scripts